 Many debate about the use of the rod and the role of corporal punishment in this day and age.
 Is it still a relevant form of discipline?
 We think spanking is needful in today’s era of “child emperors” but must be done within proper guidelines.
 For instance, corporal discipline should only be applied in cases of willful disobedience, defiance of authority but never for mere folly or careless mistakes such as spilling a bowl of soup or losing a pencil case.
 It should not be administered harshly nor impulsively with the potential to cause physical harm.

 State the rules and issue a clear warning before any offence.
 When the child commits the offence, bring him/her to a private area for disciplining.
 After administering discipline rationally, parents need to reiterate why it was necessary.
 Using the rod reasonably would remind the child that he/she was disciplined because of their actions and not out of pure anger.
-This experience would become a teachable one as the child understands the consequences of misbehavior.
+This experience would become a teachable one as the child understands the consequences of misbehaviour.

 Prevention is always better than cure.
 The gentle sting of a spanking is nothing compared to the greater and often long-term pain of harmful choices.
-Associating undesirable behavior with discipline discourages the child from repeating his or her mistake.
+Associating undesirable behaviour with discipline discourages the child from repeating his or her mistake.
 This also steers the child away from the wayward path.
 If the household has certain rules in place, stick to them and have consistent standards and consequences.
 Correcting your child comes from love as a parent.
 We guide and teach with love, though tough at times.

 Direct Your Child’s Paths with Love

 Parenting is one of the toughest jobs on earth – there are hardly any breaks, it is a lifelong duty that cannot be relinquished and crisis happens daily.
-The child is like a ship, without the captain’s skillful steering and navigational skills, he or she could be directionless or headed straight for danger.
+The child is like a ship, without the captain’s skilful steering and navigational skills, he or she could be directionless or headed straight for danger.

 We can all agree that children must not be spoiled silly and that limits should be given.
 Your role as the ‘boss’ would be to assert your authority when the need arises.
 Discipline ought to be meted appropriately, rationally and effectively.
 Clarify your expectations, speak confidently with authority and help the child comply.
-As with dealing with any living creature, expect deviant behavior.
+As with dealing with any living creature, expect deviant behaviour.
 Teaching your child right from wrong should be an utmost duty to direct them on the right paths in life.